-7 Budget-friendly restaurants to try in Joburg
+7 Brilliant budget-friendly restaurants to try in Joburg

 Don’t let the name fool you, there’s really nothing humble about the fare on offer here.
 In fact, breakfasts are decidedly decadent.
 Options include Eggs Benedict served on a rosti of zucchini, feta and coriander, or egg baskets accompanied by a flapjack stack, laden with bacon, strawberries and marscapone.
 Lunch, dinner and lighter options are all similarly enticing – yet you’ll be hard pressed to find more than one item on the menu that costs more than R100.

 Since Thrupps is synonymous with indulgence and luxuries of the edible variety, you may well imagine that the emporium’s café has prices to match its reputation.
 Think again, a smoked salmon omelette will set you back just R25, and pizzas are wallet-friendly, also starting at R25.
 It’s like travelling back in time.

 A Linden institution, there’s loads to love about Satori, from the cosy feel of this casual neighbourhood spot to the bold flavours delivered in every dish.
 You can’t go wrong with pizza or pasta.
 Our favourites?
 Bolognaise pizza for R76 and three cheese gnocchi (R80).

 Craighall residents will feel angry that we’ve revealed their secret, but it can’t be helped.
 There’s a reason you’ll jostle for a table here, the food is wholesome with just enough pizazz to keep things interesting, and the prices make it real value for money.
 Go on Sunday for a roast with all the trimmings, priced from R92.